Cézembre: Post-war

 As a result of this intense Allied bombardment, Cézembre's landscape is barren and pitted, although natural vegetation is returning.
 The island has not yet been completely demined, and for this reason most of the island beyond the beach constitutes a zone interdite (prohibited zone), with a barbed-wire fence and warning notices.

 After demining operations, the management of the island was transferred from the French ministry of Defense to the Conservatoire du littoral (coastal conservatory, an official French public operator) in October 2017, in order to further expand its natural protection and manage the historic and archaeology sites left on the island, including the ruins of chapels and burial sites.

+Micronation

+The unrecognized micronation of Talossa has claimed the island of Cézembre since 1982.